Tutorial

 Creating your First GraphQL Schema

-There are many ways to create a GraphQL schema - in this tutorial, you are going to use the schema-first approach, and build the schema with the @graphql-tools/schema library (take a look at the end of this chapter for different solutions for creating your GraphQL schema).
+There are many ways to create a GraphQL schema - in this tutorial, you are going to use the schema-first approach, which is included by default when installing yoga (take a look at the end of this chapter for different solutions for creating your GraphQL schema).

-Start by installing graphql and @graphql-tools/schema library in your project, using the following command:
+Start by installing graphql library in your project, using the following command:

 The command above will get you the following libraries installed in the project: